 Loss of Power

 Check to see if your video doorbell has power.
 Once you’ve done that and confirmed your video doorbell has power, it may be a good idea to power cycle your device.

 To do this, hold down the button until the LED flashes blue and then release.

-Your wifi may need to be reset in order for your video doorbell to come back online in your system.
-In order for it to work properly it needs to have at least 2Mbps upload speed at the location and a 90% signal strength or higher is needed for best operation.
+You may need to reset your WiFi in order for your video doorbell to come back online in your system.
+For it to work properly, it needs to have at least 2Mbps upload speed at the location, and you need a 90% signal strength or higher for the best operation.